Last Updated on December 17, 2023

 Can I Drink Red Bull When Breastfeeding?

-The main concern of drinking an energy drink, such as Red Bull, while breastfeeding is the high amount of caffeine and sugar it contains.
+The main concern regarding the consumption of energy drinks, such as Red Bull, while breastfeeding is the high amount of caffeine and sugar they contain.

-Let’s talk about the caffeine content of a can of Red bull.
+Let’s talk about the caffeine content of a can of Red Bull.
 An 8.4 fluid ounce can of Red Bull has a whopping 80 milligrams of caffeine.
-For reference, a cup of coffee has approximately 95 milligrams of caffeine.
+For reference, a cup of coffee has an approximate caffeine content of 95 milligrams.

-While pregnant women should drink no more than 200 milligrams of caffeine per day, the Centers for Disease Control and Prevention (CDC) recommends that breastfeeding women consume no more than 300 milligrams of caffeine per day.
+While pregnant women should limit their daily caffeine intake to no more than 200 milligrams, the Centers for Disease Control and Prevention (CDC) recommends that breastfeeding women consume no more than 300 milligrams of caffeine per day.
 Three hundred milligrams of caffeine is equivalent to two or three cups of regular coffee.

-The recommendation from the CDC comes from the fact that caffeine in the mother’s diet can pass from the mother to the baby through her breast milk, and since babies cannot break down the caffeine as quickly, it can build up in the babies’ bodies.
+The CDC’s recommendation stems from the fact that caffeine in a mother’s diet can pass to breastfed babies through her breast milk.
+Since these babies cannot metabolize caffeine quickly, it can accumulate in their bodies.

 Eating or drinking very large amounts of caffeine can even cause noticeable symptoms in the baby.
 More on this below!